Reviews You Can Rely On

 Type of Boot Winter hiking

-The Keen Revel IV Polar is a great women's winter hiking boot, with a sturdy enough shaft to support the ankles on sloped and slippery terrain, it's bound to keep your feet happy all day long.
+The Keen Revel IV Polar is a great women's winter hiking boot; with a sturdy enough shaft to support the ankles on sloped and slippery terrain, it's bound to keep your feet happy all day long.
 In testing, the Revel IV Polar offered some of the best-in-class traction and protection when the trail got icy and uneven.
-These boots easily allowed us to don snow grips, snowshoes, or gaiters without sacrificing the exceptional comfort this model offers.
+These boots easily allowed us to don snow grips, snowshoes, or gaiters without sacrificing this model's exceptional comfort.
 The versatility of this option is a favorite aspect of our testers, given that these are equally at home in the snow, rain, or mud as your outing's terrain or season changes.
+Our testers state, “We couldn't help but gravitate towards this winter boot all over again.”

 Read more: Keen Revel IV Polar review